livid/drafts/planet-feature-update-10/planet-feature-update-10.md

 ## Improved Rebuild

 Now there are two types of rebuild: Quick Rebuild and Full Rebuild.
 A Quick Rebuild will only regenerate the site's homepage file, index.html.
 A Full Rebuild will also regenerate every single post with your currently selected template for the site.
+Quick rebuilding is useful when you are debugging a SPA (single page application) template, such as [Croptop](https://revnet.eth.limo).

 ## Misc.
 Fixes and Improvements